openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 Rx interrupt is automatically cleared by uDMA Core in the next clock cycle.

 The event bridge forwards interrupt over dedicated line to the APB event controller for processing.
 Each interrupt has its own dedicated line.
-Users can mask these interrupts through the APB event controller's control and status registers (CSRs).
+Users can mask these interrupts through the APB event controller's control and status CSRs.

 System Architecture
 -------------------